 are insufficient funds, the fiduciary is personally liable.

-4. File Estate Tax Returns.
+5. File Estate Tax Returns.
 Ohio estate taxes were discontinued for decedents passing after January 1, 2013.
 Federal estate taxes may be due on estates over the current applicable value.
 Federal, State and Local income taxes for the decedent or the estate may need to be filed.

-5. Prepare Accounts Distribute cash or in kind property (in kind property may be a vehicle a beneficiary may choose to take instead of money) to all beneficiaries listed in the Will.
+6. Prepare Accounting & Make Distributions.
+Distribute cash or in kind property (in kind property may be a vehicle a beneficiary may choose to take instead of money) to all beneficiaries listed in the Will.
 This should not be done until at least six months after the date of death, which is the deadline for receipt of claims and debts.
 Final Account is due within 6 months after appointment, except when an estate tax return is due or when other exceptions apply.

 An average estate that does not require the filing of any tax returns is typically settled about six to nine months after the Court appoints the executor or administrator.
 If the estate contains real property that is to be sold, closure of the estate may be delayed until the property sells.
 If taxes are due, the administration of the estate can take more than a year.

 The probate process typically consists of admitting the deceased's will to the probate court; notifying all interested parties; collecting, protecting and making inventory of the deceased's assets; payment of valid debts; filing of taxes as necessary; accounting of all receipts and disbursements; and distributing remaining assets based on the will or on Ohio's statues of decent and distribution.

 Each step of the probate process is governed by state and local probate court rules.
 Attorney Durbin is experienced with the probate process and and can provide you with necessary guidance to comply with your fiduciary duties and handle the estate of your loved one in a timely, efficient manner.

 Call 330-472-2083 today for assistance with your probate needs.